SoniaZaldana/GameCentre/A1/codesmells.md

 ## Code smell: Long method
 ## Category: Bloater
-## Location: Class: WarehouseSimulation, Line 41, method start.
+## Location: Class: WarehouseSimulation, Line 41, method  start(WarehouseManager m,TranslationTable t).
 ## Description: Too many lines.
 More than 10-15 lines for a method make it too bloated.
 ## Solution: Extract submethods.
 Extract a method to deal with events which are orders, and one to deal with
-## events which are picers and sequencers.
+## events which are pickers and sequencers.

 ## Code smell: Large Class
 ## Category: Bloater